albar965/littlenavmap-manual/en/FEATURES.md

 ### Procedures - Approaches, Transitions, SIDs and STARs {#procedures}

-* Uses approaches and transition from FSX or P3D stock data.
-Additionally supports SIDs and STARs from _fsAerodata_ navdata updates or future AIRAC updates.
+* Uses procedures from FSX/P3D stock data or Navigraph.
 * Uses X-Plane stock and updated nav data for approach, SID and STAR procedures including transitions.
-* Displays much more information for procedures than the flight simulator GPS.
+* Displays much more information for procedures than the flight simulator GPS units.
 * Procedure search dialog with type and runway filters that allows easy selection and preview of procedures.
 * Procedures can be easily added and removed from flight plan.
 * Information for selected procedures is stored as an annotation in the default simulator PLN-files and reloaded when the file is opened by _Little Navmap_.
 No need to deal with an extra file format only used by _Little Navmap_.